shoaibbhimani/essential-javascript-links/doc/Contributing Guide.md

 * Collection.
 An expert-curated collection of resources for a particular topic (like this one!). **#collection**
 * Course.
 A full course curriculum, typically put together for an educational organization such as a university, or online school. **#course**
 * Tool.
 A code editor, a builder, a linter, a debug suite and so on. **#tool**
+* Library.
+Or framework.
+Something like Underscore, jQuery or React. **#library**

+It's possible for a link to belong to multiple types of content.
+But please keep types to a minimum.
+You don't have to add an **#article** tag to a **#tutorial**.
+Simply use the most specific type applicable and leave multiple type tags for dire cases like this:

+> [Eloquent Javascript](http://eloquentjavascript.net/index.html) by Martin Haverbeke #book #excercises

 ## Additional hashtags